BlockstreamResearch/bip-frost-dkg/README.md

 #### Certifying network-based protocol based on Goldwasser-Lindell Echo Broadcast

-The [equality check protocol used by RecPedPop](#certifying-equality-check-protocol-based-on-goldwasser-lindell-echo-broadcast) is applicable to network-based scenarios where long-term host keys are available.
+The [equality check protocol used by ChillDKG](#certifying-equality-check-protocol-based-on-goldwasser-lindell-echo-broadcast) is applicable to network-based scenarios where long-term host keys are available.
 It satisfies integrity and conditional agreement.

 Proof.
 (TODO for footnote?)
 Integrity: